 The need for big data is inevitable.
-Data is the new currency, and it is estimated that 90% of the data in the world today has been created in the last two years alone, with 2.5 quintillion bytes of data created every day.
-With this amount of data being created, companies are facing greater challenges to ensure that they are using their data in the best way possible, out of which creating a Data Lake is one such method.
+Data is the new currency and it is estimated that 90% of the data in the world today has been created in the last two years alone, with 2.5 quintillion bytes of data created every day.
+With this amount of data being created, companies are facing greater challenges to ensure that they are using their data in the best way possible, and creating a data lake is one such method.

-This blog post will discuss the best practices for building a data lake.
+This blog post will discuss the best practices to build a data lake.
 So, without further ado, let’s get started.

-Data ingestion is “the flow of data from its origin to data stores such as data lakes, databases and search engines”.
-As we add new data into the data lake, it is important to preserve the data in its native form.
+- Regulation Of Data Ingestion: Data ingestion is the flow of data from its origin to data stores such as data lakes, databases, and search engines.
+As we add new data to the data lake, it is important to preserve the data in its native form.
 By doing so, we can generate outputs of analysis and predictions with greater accuracy.
 This includes preserving even the null values of the data, out of which proficient data scientists squeeze out analytical values when needed.

-Aggregation can be carried out when there is PII (Personally Identifiable Information) present in the data source.
-The PII can be replaced with a Unique ID before the sources are saved to the data lake.
+Aggregation can be carried out when there is PII(Personally Identifiable Information) present in the data source.
+The PII can be replaced with a unique ID before the sources are saved to the data lake.
 This bridges the gap between protecting user privacy and the availability of data for analytical purposes.
-It also ensures compliance with data regulations like GDPR, CCPA, and HIPAA, etc.
+It also ensures compliance with data regulations like GDPR, CCPA, HIPAA, etc.

-The main purpose of collecting data in Data Lake is to perform operations like inspection, exploration, and analysis.
-If the data is not transformed and cataloged correctly, it increases the workload on the analytical engines.
+- Designing The Right Data Transformation Idea: The main purpose of collecting data in data lake is to perform operations like inspection, exploration, and analysis.
+If the data is not transformed and catalogued correctly, it increases the workload on the analytical engines.
 The analytical engines scan the entire data set across multiple files, which often results in query overheads.

 - Store the data in a columnar format such as Apache Parquet or ORC, these formats offer optimized reads and are open-source, which increases the availability of data for various analytical services.